NREL/HPC/docs/Documentation/Systems/Swift/index.md

 ## Known issues and solutions
 1. IntelMPI appears to be working properly
 1. OpenMPI appears to be working properly
-1. There are some example slrum scripts in the example directory.
+1. There are some example slurm scripts in the example directory.
 1. There is a very basic version of conda in the "anaconda" directory in each  /nopt/nrel/apps/YYMMDDa directory.
 However, there is a more complete environment pointed to by the module under /nopt/nrel/apps/modules.
 This is set up like Eagle.
 See: https://www.nrel.gov/hpc/eagle-software-python.html
 1. There are no GPU nodes currently available on Swift.
 1. Use `--cpus-per-task` with srun/sbatch otherwise some applications may only utilize a single core.
 This behavior differs from Eagle.